What Causes Stress and Anxiety?

 Are stress and anxiety always connected?

-How does Ayurveda explain the causes of stress and anxiety?
+How does Ayurveda explain stress and anxiety?

 Can supplements help with stress?